 By summer of 2021, it was clear that the lessons from the pandemic to bring forward were flexibility and resilience.
 With this in mind, the Board resumed work on the update using a teamwork approach led by Tara Bamford, the Board's contract town planner.
-A public hearing was held on September 20, 2022 [xxx add details of hearing and follow-up] and on [xxx] the Planning Board voted to adopt the plan.
+A public hearing was held on September 20, 2022 and, after careful consideration of input received and some minor edits, the Planning Board voted on December 8, 2022 to adopt the plan.